Little Child: Background

-McCartney describes "Little Child" as being a "work song", or an "album filler".
+McCartney describes "Little Child" as being a "work song" or an "album filler".
 He admits to taking the melody of the line "I'm so sad and lonely" from the song "Whistle My Love" by British balladeer and actor Elton Hayes.
 The phrase "sad and lonely" also appears in the Lennon-McCartney number "Bad to Me", originally recorded by Billy J. Kramer and the Dakotas, as well as "Act Naturally", which the Beatles covered (with Starr singing) for the album Help!.

 Recording

 The song was recorded in three different sessions, with the first on 11 September 1963, where the Beatles recorded two takes.
-They later came back to it the next day, where they recorded 16 takes, including overdubs of piano from McCartney, and harmonica from Lennon which he plays nonstop throughout the song.
-They later returned to it on 3 October, where they recorded three more takes.
-In the stereo mix, the harmonica pans from left to right for the solo.
-Then it pans back from right to left after the solo.
+They later returned to it the next day, recording 16 takes, including overdubs of piano from McCartney and harmonica from Lennon, which he plays non-stop throughout the song.
+They later returned to it on 3 October, when they recorded three more takes.
+In the stereo mix, the harmonica pans from left to right for the solo, then pans back from right to left after the solo.
 The song's solo follows a "twelve-bar blues format that does not appear in the rest of the [song]."